praekeltfoundation/docker-django-bootstrap/README.md

 ### What about Django Channels?
 [Django Channels](https://channels.readthedocs.io) extend Django for protocols beyond HTTP/1.1 and generally enable Django to be used for more asynchronous applications.
 Django Channels does not use WSGI and instead using a protocol called [Asynchronous Server Gateway Interface (ASGI)](https://channels.readthedocs.io/en/latest/asgi.html).
 Gunicorn does not support ASGI and instead the reference ASGI server implementation, [Daphne](https://github.com/django/daphne/), is typically used to serve Django Channels applications.

 Django Channels is beyond the scope of this project.
-We may one day start a `docker-django-channels` project, though ;-).
+We may one day start a `docker-django-channels` project, though :wink:.

 ### What about using container groups (i.e. pods)?
 django-bootstrap currently runs both Nginx and Gunicorn processes in the same container.
 It is generally considered best-practice to run only one thing inside a container.
 Technically, it would be possible to run Nginx and Gunicorn in separate containers that are grouped together and share some volumes.
 The idea of a "pod" of containers was popularised by Kubernetes.
 Containers in a pod are typically co-located, so sharing files between the containers is practical: